kurt-krueckeberg/understanding-dom/readme.md

 DOM interfaces are defined in programming language-independent manner using the Object Management Group's Interface Description Lnaguage (IDL).
 All doument objects implement the DOM `NodeInterface`.
 A document is represented as a node tree, with the sole `Document` object as its root node.
-The `Document` object contains zero or one `Element` node, which in turn ontains zero or more child nodes, which in turn =contain zero or more child nodes.
+The `Document` object contains zero or one `Element` node, which in turn contains zero or more child nodes, which in turn contain zero or more child nodes.
 Some tree nodes are always leave nodes that never can have children.

 Using the DOM interfaces the node tree can be quered, traversed and its parent-child aggregation relationships altered.